oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 The following attributes are exported:

 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the instance configuration.
 * `deferred_fields` - Parameters that were not specified when the instance configuration was created, but that are required to launch an instance from the instance configuration.
 See the [LaunchInstanceConfiguration](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Instance/LaunchInstanceConfiguration) operation.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `gmc_configs` - The GPU Memory Cluster configuration entries for.
+	* `availability_domain` - The availability domain for this GMC configuration entry.
+	* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment associated with this GMC configuration entry.
+	* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
+	* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
+	* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
+	* `gpu_memory_cluster_scale_config` - Configuration settings for GPU Memory Cluster scaling.
+		* `is_downsize_enabled` - Enables downsizing towards the target size.
+		* `is_upsize_enabled` - Enables upsizing towards the target size.
+		* `target_size` - The configured target size for the GPU Memory Cluster.
+	* `instance_configuration_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the base compute instance configuration associated with this GMC configuration entry.
+	* `size` - The desired number of instances for this GMC configuration entry.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the instance configuration.
 * `instance_details` -
 	* `block_volumes` - Block volume parameters.